Reproduction and Replication of an Adversarial Stylometry Experiment: Related Works

+However, software maintenance has emerged as a significant hurdle to the widespread adoption of these automatic techniques.
+For example, Anonymouth \citep{mcdonald2012use} is software that can analyze a user's writing and then offer words that should be used at a higher or lower rate in order to frustrate authorship attribution.
+Despite Anonymouth being open-source and available for download, its lack of maintenance renders it virtually unusable on contemporary operating systems.
+At present, no actively maintained automatic or computer-assisted writing obfuscation tools appear to be accessible to non-technical users.

-Manual approaches are less studied despite the impressive performance reported by \citet{brennan2012adversarial}.
-In addition to their independence from computational resources, manual approaches are attractive for two additional reasons.
-First, an individual author's tendency to write prose with author-identifying stylistic fingerprints appears to be variable, suggesting that there is considerable ``room" for an intervention to work.
+Manual circumvention, by contrast, attempts to inject unpredictable variation into an individual's writing style by prompting the author to consciously make an attempt to disguise their writing, either via writing differently or by mimicking a pre-existing style.
+Despite the impressive performance reported by \citet{brennan2012adversarial}, manual approaches remain less studied than their automated counterparts.
+In addition to their independence from computational resources, another merit of manual approaches is that an individual author's tendency to write prose with author-identifying stylistic fingerprints appears to be variable, suggesting that there is considerable ``room'' for an intervention to work.
 Changes in topic can alter author-identifying fingerprints \citep{sapkota2014cross, altakrori2021topic}, as can changes in document genre \citep{kestemont2012cross, overdorf2016blogs}.
-Even how a writer inputs a text into the computer can make a difference \citep{wang2021mode}.
-Notably, \citet{almishari2014fighting} ask individuals from Amazon Mechanical Turk (MTurk) to rewrite a given text, and find the user-generated adversarial samples are better than round-trip samples in terms of semantic preservation and circumventing fingerprinting.
+Even the way a writer inputs a text into the computer can make a difference, e.g., via a browser's text box or via a word processor running locally \citep{wang2021mode}.
+Notably, when \citet{almishari2014fighting} asked individuals from Amazon Mechanical Turk (MTurk) to rewrite a given text, they found the user-generated adversarial samples to be better than round-trip samples in terms of semantic preservation and circumventing fingerprinting.
 In short, untrained writers seem to have the capacity to modify texts in ways that are relevant to authorship attribution.

-Second, software maintenance is another significant practical problem preventing the general use of computer-assisted techniques.
-For example, Anonymouth \citep{mcdonald2012use} is software that can analyze a user's writing and then offer words that should be used at a higher or lower rate in order to frustrate authorship attribution.
-Even though Anonymouth is open source and available for download, it is unmaintained and essentially unusable in its current form on a computer purchased today.
-There is, to our knowledge, no source of ongoing support for the maintenance of computer-assisted writing obfuscation software which is usable by individuals who are not computer experts.